Organised criminals operating across Australia

 Crews of ‘bitumen bandits’ are the subject of a coordinated response by consumer protection officials nationally who work with other government agencies to map their movements across Australia.

 The organised criminals come armed with high pressure tactics triggering a cycle of complaints each year.
-In South Australia around 15 known cases over 8 months in 2023 pocketed them more than $100,000 – and that’s just the cases reported.
+In South Australia around 7 known cases have been reported since 1 July 2024.

 They travel around offering to re-surface bitumen driveways and car parks for seemingly attractive prices, only to leave shoddy work in worse shape than before.
 They use sub-standard materials and demand a higher fee than originally quoted.